rizitis/snapV/README.md

 #### CANT DO
 - I cant fix (alone) a special problem: Some snaps had different snap_name than executable_name.
 Example skype.
 To install it you must command `snap install skype` BUT for run it `snap start skypeforlinux` .
 Well I cant be a prophet and I m not so good programmer to fix this.
-In case you found more snaps with the exaclty problem (which means they installed ok but not run...)
+In case you found more snaps with the exactly problem (which means they installed ok but not run...)
 You must fix it locally.

 Navigate to `~/.local/bin/snapv/snaps/$package_name` found the folder which contains the executable (skypeforlinux) and rename it as snap_name during installation (skype)
 Sorry so far I cant find a more robust fix...